 - Cheat meals infer that you’re doing something bad.
 There’s nothing wrong or bad about eating certain foods.
 Remove the idea of cheat meals.

 - Spend some time tracking your calories or macronutrients.
-You’ll learn that all foods can fit into your calorie needs
+You’ll learn that all foods can fit your calorie needs

 #11: Food variety